WilliamWelsh/TimeBot/README.md

 `/countryall` View the time for everyone (grouped by country).
 `/timehelp` View the help menu.
 `/timestats` View stats for the bot.
 `/timezones` Set up a timezones clock.
+`/roletime @mentionedRole` View time for a role

 ## Countries